Programme

 Discussion

-Byron and the Orient I (ROOM C)
+Byron in the Orient (ROOM C)

-14:30 MERABISHVILI Innes – Translating Byron into Georgian
+14:50 MERABISHVILI Innes – Translating Byron into Georgian

 15:10 HODALI Suleiman – Romancing the Crusades: Historicism, Occidentalism, and Byron’s Lament of Tasso